Face masks during the COVID-19 pandemic in the United States: Political views

 The issue of whether or not to wear a mask in public became, for some, a dividing line in the culture war.
 Politico described progressives as considering masks "a sign that you take the pandemic seriously and are willing to make a personal sacrifice to save lives".
 Supporters of the CDC's recommendations derided what they described as their opponents' ignorance, selfishness, antiscience stance, and lack of respect for fellow citizens.

 Masks were cited as a means of controlling COVID-19 without the need to reimpose stay-at-home orders and business closures (which would cause further economic strain).
-Opponents have invoked conspiracy theories in an attempt to discredit proponents, and have accused proponents of violating their freedoms and of inhibiting development of herd immunity.
 The wearing of face masks has also been seen by opponents as virtue signaling for liberal values, and as a symbol of intimidation, social control, and opposition towards President Trump.

 While these health orders usually have exceptions for those with medical conditions (such as breathing problems) or disabilities that would make it difficult to wear a mask, false flyers distributed via social media encouraged people to claim to businesses requiring masks that they have a medical condition protected under the Americans with Disabilities Act, but that under the Health Insurance Portability and Accountability Act (HIPAA), they are not required to disclose the medical condition.
-The HIPAA is a data protection law for the health care industry, and does not actually apply in this manner.
+The HIPAA is a data protection law for the health care industry, and does not apply in this manner.